 The result was some of the happiest experiences of parenthood.
 Whether watching my boy get so excited that a beloved arch-villain had returned that he started weeping, or my girl look at her toys and her inflatable chair in abject horror, convinced that they were now about to come to life and eat her, we can and do look back with smiles and laughter.
 There’s something about the shared experience of watching classic adventure TV as a family that turns the mediocre into magic, and the low-budget into life-fulfilling.

 I hope that he enjoys everything, and that you out there reading this will remember how much you enjoyed the TV of your yesteryears as well.
 Please feel free to share and to comment, but please remember this is a family-friendly blog.
 We do not allow negativity in the comments; polite disagreements are welcome, even about politics, but the only person allowed to be a jerk in these pages is the author.

 A Note on Sources

-I wish to set a good example for my son about piracy and artist’s rights, and so, wherever possible, we will use legitimate sources – DVDs that I have purchased – for the shows that we watch.
+I wish to set a good example for my son about piracy and artist’s rights, and so, wherever possible, we will use legitimate sources – DVDs that somebody has purchased – for the shows that we watch.
 On rare occasions, but only if the disks are out of print and unavailable for reasonable prices, we may use YouTube for limited samples of the program.
 Examples for this include The Bugaloos (before I landed a copy) and Lidsville.
 If the show has never been released legitimately in the English language on DVD, then we will not feature it at this blog.
 I hope that favorite shows like Horror Hotel, The Space Giants, and Salvage-1 are released in English, and soon, so that we may enjoy them again.

 If you were inspired, excited, or horrified by something from TV or the movies when you were a kid, we’d love to hear from you!
 Share your terror in a comment below!